mickaeltemporao/itds/docs/modules/exploration-1.md

 **Going the extra mile (Optional):**

-Can you create simple figure of the distribution of ideology using the `pandas` plotting function?
+Can you create a simple figure of the distribution of ideology using the `pandas` plotting function?

 - See [pandas.DataFrame.plot](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html).
 - Tip: you will have to install matplotlib `!pip install matplotlib`